 Face to face venue courses are booked on a strictly first come, first served basis.
-Out of courtesy to other clients, please notify us in writing or via an email with a read receipt within 14 working days of a course running if you or any of your staff are unable to attend a public course or live webinar on which they have previously been booked.
+Out of courtesy to other clients, please notify us in writing or via an email with a read receipt within 14 days of a course running if you or any of your team are unable to attend a public course or live webinar on which they have previously been booked.

-We appreciate that from time to time it may not be possible to attend every course that you have booked.
-However, where individuals from a member firm are booked to attend 10 or more courses, yet they fail to attend 50% or more, and do not give us written confirmation within 14 working days of the course(s) that they are cancelling, Mercia reserves the right to charge the firm a cancellation fee equal to half of the published course fee.
+We appreciate that it may not be possible to attend every course that you have booked.
+However, where individuals from a member firm are booked to attend 10 or more courses, yet they fail to attend 50% or more, and do not give us written confirmation within 14 days of the course(s) that they are cancelling, Mercia reserves the right to charge the firm a cancellation fee equal to half of the published course fee.

-Mercia also operates a fair usage policy for our memberships.
-The aim of these is to enable firms and individuals to meet all their training needs within the fixed monthly payment.
-Unfortunately, a very small number of clients abuse the unlimited nature of the package.
+Mercia’s fair usage policy enables firms and individuals to meet all their training needs within the fixed monthly payment.
+A very small number of clients abuse the unlimited nature of the package.
 If a client’s usage is excessive, unfair or affects other clients’ enjoyment of our training we will first raise our concerns with that client.
 However, in extreme cases we reserve the right to increase the membership charge for the firm or individual or to cancel the membership.

 The Mercia brochures are correct at the time of going to print but the content may be subject to change.
 Current information about courses running can be found on the Mercia website at www.mercia-group.com

 No responsibility for acting upon or refraining to act upon any advice received during the courses contained in this programme can be accepted by the course presenter, notes author, or Mercia.
 The content of the course may vary dependant on the speaker and course location.

-Prices quoted on this website and in brochures are valid until 31 December 2020.
+Prices quoted on our website and in brochures are valid until 31 December 2021.
 Prices are subject to VAT at the current rate.